antler/caribou-docs/resources/outline.md

 :server-port
 ```

-Yet more are added by some middleware that Caribou includes by default (which
+Yet more are added by some Ring middleware that Caribou includes by default
-you are free to remove if you wish):
+(which you are free to remove if you wish):

 ```clj
 :cookies